Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Today’s workplaces are increasingly “going paperless”, with a growing number of organisations opting for cloud-based solutions to offer secure and systematic business processes.

-The HR industry is no different when it comes to basic processes such as file storage and sharing but other, arguably more critical, practices are still stuck in the past.
+The HR industry is no different when it comes to basic processes such as file storage and sharing.
+Other more critical, practices are still stuck in the past.

 At Xref’s core is automation, and a guarantee of fast, reliable and secure information sharing that will benefit recruiters and candidates alike.
 We ripped the existing reference checking process apart and provided, in its place, something genuinely useful for the industry.

 So, we speed things up with the candidate but we also, of course, make life easier for the hirer.
-Loosing ideal candidates while checking references will be a thing of the past when software is implemented.
+Losing ideal candidates while checking references will be a thing of the past when software is implemented.